Information about patient registration, prescribing, dispensing and claiming pharmaceutical items under the Closing The Gap - PBS Co-payment Measure.

 |CTG prescription with repeats||

-Under the CTG PBS Co-payment Measure patient contributions are less than non CTG prescriptions.
+Under the measure patient contributions are less than non CTG prescriptions.

-If the correct CTG annotation code is entered when dispensing, the PDS will automatically calculate the appropriate patient contribution and PBS Safety Net amount.
-The table below outlines a dispensing scenario for you:
+If the pharmacist enters the correct CTG annotation code when dispensing, the PDS will automatically calculate the appropriate contribution and PBS Safety Net amount.
+For example:

-While the patient pays a reduced amount for all 5 CTG prescriptions, the full co-payment amount (general patient) is printed on the prescription record form.
-This will ensure that the patient’s eligible PBS Safety Net family are able to reach the PBS Safety Net threshold at the normal rate.
+While the patient pays less for all 5 CTG prescriptions, the full co-payment (general patient) is printed on the prescription record form.
+This will make sure that the patient’s eligible PBS Safety Net family can reach the PBS Safety Net threshold at the normal rate.

 CTG PBS Co-payment Measure patient contributions